hmcts/properties-volume-spring-boot-starter/README.md

 [![Build Status](https://travis-ci.com/hmcts/properties-volume-spring-boot-starter.svg?branch=master)](https://travis-ci.com/hmcts/properties-volume-spring-boot-starter)
 [ ![Download](https://api.bintray.com/packages/hmcts/hmcts-maven/properties-volume-spring-boot-starter/images/download.svg) ](https://bintray.com/hmcts/hmcts-maven/properties-volume-spring-boot-starter/_latestVersion)

-This is a Spring Boot _starter_ library to read application configuration from Azure Keyvaults mounted as flexvolumes
+This is a Spring Boot _starter_ library to read application configuration properties from files using the file name as key and the file content as value.
+This can be used in applications that have Azure Keyvaults mounted as flexvolumes, but there are probably other valid uses.

 ## Usage